hyPnOtICDo0g/4anime-sama/README.md

 * The script will now output the links of the Episodes you requested for.

 ### Advanced script
-* Create a file (say in.txt) that has the links to episode 1 and the numbers of the start and end episodes you want.
+* Create a file (say in.txt) that has the link to Episode 1 and the numbers of the Start and End Episodes you want.
 * Format:
     ```
     <link>